consfyi/bsky-event-ingester/README.md

 ## Design

-furcons-bsky-labeler consists of two parts: the labeler itself and the UI.
+cons.fyi consists of two parts: the labeler itself and the UI.

 ### Labeler